OISE co-led research challenges long-held assumptions about exam supervision and academic integrity

 The research was conducted through a collaboration between the University of Toronto and Hangzhou Normal University in China 鈥 lead by Dr. Li Zhao from Hangzhou Normal University and Professor Kang Lee at the 麻豆传媒集团 from the University of Toronto.

-Contrary to conventional wisdom, researchers found that unproctored exams 鈥 exams taken without direct supervision 鈥 are actually more effective in reducing cheating than traditional teacher-proctored exams.
-These findings suggest that universities might benefit from adopting unproctored exams and emphasizing trust-based approaches to reduce academic dishonesty while maintaining assessment validity.
+Contrary to conventional wisdom, researchers found that un-proctored exams 鈥 exams taken without direct supervision 鈥 are actually more effective in reducing cheating than traditional teacher-proctored exams.
+These findings suggest that universities might benefit from adopting un-proctored exams and emphasizing trust-based approaches to reduce academic dishonesty while maintaining assessment validity.

-鈥淭hese findings are really eye-opening,鈥 said Dr. Lee. 鈥淲e found that trusting students to behave ethically, without supervision, led to better outcomes in reducing cheating.
+鈥淭hese findings are really eye-opening,鈥 said Professor Lee. 鈥淲e found that trusting students to behave ethically, without supervision, led to better outcomes in reducing cheating.
 It shows that cultivating an environment of trust might be more effective than relying on traditional methods of direct supervision.鈥

 The team conducted four rigorous preregistered field studies involving over 700 second-year university students, using a double-blind, randomized, controlled experimental design to ensure the validity and reliability of their findings.
-Unlike previous studies that relied on self-reported data, which can be biased, this research directly measured students' cheating behavior in real-world exam settings.
+Unlike previous studies that relied on self-reported data, which can be biased, this research directly measured students' cheating behaviour in real-world exam settings.

 This approach allowed the researchers to capture actual cheating behaviour, providing a more accurate and objective assessment of how different exam formats influence academic dishonesty.